Station Overview

 Maze station components were designed using CAD software and fabricated with 3D printing to support repeatable implementation during future Regency Robotics workshops.

-Station 3: Obstacle Course Navigation
+Activity 3: Obstacle Course Navigation

 Students guide robots through a structured obstacle course using the handheld remote provided with the mBot kits.
 The course includes a start gate, slalom path, guided straight lane, and parking zone designed to simulate real-world movement constraints.